Jack and Mary Lois Wheatley

 Mary Lois was born and reared in Salt Lake City, the second of Ira and Lois Sharp's four children.
 Her childhood was filled with family and friends.
 Her mother loved art and music and made everything around her beautiful.
 Her father was a practical man, deeply devoted to his family.
-Love of beauty, practicality, and devotion are traits Mary Lois has sought for and brought to her own family.
-She has always been an artist and continues to paint.
-Portraits of family members are her specialty.
+Love of beauty, practicality, and devotion are traits Mary Lois sought for and brought to her own family.
+She was always an artist and continued to paint throughout her life.
+Portraits of family members were her specialty.
 In 1948 she graduated with a bachelor of fine arts degree from the University of Utah before going on to continue her art studies in New York.

 The couple met in New York City in 1949 when Jack was a cadet at the United States Military Academy at West Point and Mary Lois was studying at the prestigious Art Students League.
 The Big Apple was a long way from their Mormon heritage and Mountain West upbringing.
 After graduating from West Point and being commissioned in the United States Army, Jack served at tour of duty in Korea.
 Upon his return he and Mary Lois were married in the Salt Lake Temple.
 On April 11, 2012, they celebrated 60 years of marriage.